jacebenson/jace.pro/content/properties/glide.discovery.enforce_ip_sync.md

 ---
-date: '2016-01-01'
 layout: page
 title: glide.discovery.enforce_ip_sync
-description: Enforce syncing of IP addresses Sets the first IP address.
-Each time a computer with multiple NICs is discovered, one of the IP addresses associated with the NICs is chosen as the IP Address field of the CI.
-A value of false collects all NIC IP addresses.
+description: "<b>Enforce syncing of IP addresses:</b> if set to yes, then each time a computer is discovered, and that device has multiple NICs, one of the IP addresses associated with the NICs will be chosen as the IP Address field of the CI."
-value:
 ---
+true